-PROHIBITED OFFENSIVE WEAPONS - MISDEMEANOR CRIME IN PENNSYLVANIA
+PROHIBITED OFFENSIVE WEAPONS IN PENNSYLVANIA

 Possessing a prohibited offensive weapon is a serious crime in Pennsylvania, punishable by a wide range of penalties from probation to incarceration in state prison.

 The crime of possessing a Prohibited Offensive Weapon is found under Title 18 Section 908, and is graded as a 1st-degree misdemeanor punishable by up to 5 years in jail.
 A person commits this offense if he or she makes, repairs, sells, deals in, uses or possesses an offensive weapon.